psugrg/nvim/README.md

 1. Find your new scheme on github (e.g.: https://github.com/rose-pine/neovim).
 Make sure that it supports *neovim*.
 1. Add color scheme to the plugin [configuration](./lua/psu/lazy.lua) by extending the list of plugins to be installed.
 1. Opt.
-Create a color scheme configuration file and add it to the [plugin configuration directory](./after/plugin).
+Create a color scheme configuration file and add it to the [plugin configuration directory](./lua/psu/plugin).
 2. Enable it in the [psu init file](./lua/psu/init.lua) by adding `vim.cmd('colorscheme name-of-the-colorscheme`).

 #### Changing Color Scheme

-Simply comment-out the previous colorscheme in the [psu init file](./lua/psu/init.lua) and uncomment the new colorsheme.
+Simply comment-out the previous colorscheme in the [psu module init file](./lua/psu/init.lua) and uncomment the new colorsheme.

 ### Plugins